Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data

 We consider binary outcomes using the log-odds ratio as the measure of effect.
 The binary outcome may be response to treatment or the occurrence of an adverse event.
 For trials $AC$ and $BC$, outcome $y_n$ for subject $n$ is simulated from a Bernoulli distribution with probabilities of success generated from logistic regression, such that:

+using the notation of the $AC$ trial data.
 Four correlated continuous covariates $\boldsymbol{x}_n$ are generated per subject by simulating from a multivariate normal distribution with pre-specified variable means and covariance matrix.\cite{ripley2009stochastic} Two of the covariates are purely prognostic variables; the other two ($\boldsymbol{x}_n^{\boldsymbol{(EM)}}$) are effect modifiers, modifying the effect of both treatments $A$ and $B$ versus $C$ on the log-odds ratio scale, and prognostic variables.

 The strength of the association between the prognostic variables and the outcome is set to $\beta_{1,k} = -\ln (0.5)$, where $k$ indexes a given covariate.
 This regression coefficient fixes the conditional odds ratio for the effect of each prognostic variable on the odds of outcome at 2, indicating a strong prognostic effect.
 The strength of interaction of the effect modifiers is set to $\beta_{2,k} = - \ln (0.67)$, where $k$ indexes a given effect modifier.
 This fixes the conditional odds ratio for the interaction effect on the odds of the outcome at approximately 1.5.